 Comparing 6-Inch and 5-Inch Gutters

 The primary difference between 6-inch gutters and 5-inch gutters lies in their size and capacity.
 6-Inch gutters, as the name suggests, have a larger opening to accommodate more water compared to 5-inch gutters.
 The greater capacity of 6-inch gutters makes them ideal for regions with heavy rainfall or homes with larger roof areas.
+6-inch gutters handle 40-50% more water volume than 5-inch models.

 Pros and Cons of 6-Inch Gutters